-- 1. If evacuation must take place, notice will be given via the intercom, or the distinct sounding of the fire alarm.
-Secretary will call cafeteria and custodial staff. - 2.
-All students and teachers report to the assigned positions as quickly and quietly as possible. - 3.
-Teachers having class at the time of the evacuation will take roll and send a student with an "All Present" or absentee names to one of the school counselors who will be centrally located. - 4.
-The nurse will be centrally located with emergency forms. - 5.
-Students will remain with class groups.
+- If evacuation must take place, notice will be given via the intercom or the distinct sounding of the fire alarm.
+Secretary will call cafeteria and custodial staff. - All students and teachers report to the assigned positions as quickly and quietly as possible. - 3.
+Teachers having class at the time of the evacuation will take roll using the Navigate Prepared App. and will communicate with administration and staff using the chat feature. - 4.
+The nurse will be centrally located with emergency forms. - Students will remain with class groups.
 NO ONE WILL LEAVE THE AREA WITHOUT TEACHER PERMISSION.
 Permission to leave will be granted in a dire emergency only. - 6.
-Secretaries will leave the office with sign-out book and assist school counselor in tracking down absentees. - 7.
-English teachers and athletic director will assist in sending lost students to assigned areas. - 8.
-Physical education teachers will assist the nurse in handling first aid and emergencies. - 9.
-11-12 assistant principal and physical education teachers will assist 9-10 assistant principal in search activities, if necessary. - 10.
-Driver education teacher will handle traffic at entrance until police arrive and then work in conjunction with them.
+Secretaries will leave the office with sign-out book and assist school counselor in tracking down absentees. - English teachers and athletic director will assist in sending lost students to assigned areas.

+8. Physical education teachers will assist the nurse in handling first aid and emergencies.